rhuebler/csrd-repo/solution.md

 can we share the database beween instances? do I need a way to evolve databse schemes

 how do people gain access to the applicacion is there vetting process?

+how do I decide internally who has access to which data, I need a structure to map users to data to I need to know which organization a user belongs to

 ### System Architecture diagrams
 see IRO.drawio.html